zenml-io/zenml-projects/llm-complete-guide/README.md

 ## 📽️ Watch the webinars

 We've recently been holding some webinars about this repository and project.
-Watche the videos below if you want an introduction and context around the code and ideas covered in this project:
+Watche the videos below if you want an introduction and context around the code and ideas covered in this project.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/PazRMY8bo3U?si=_wG9-54aO5XjqrYc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## 🏃 How to run